Sjimooon-Study/eShop/README.md

 Retrievd entities from the database get their properties mapped into DTO's and passed to the depending application - or wise versa.
 This conversion is handled by the `DtoPropertyMapper` class and brought to the application via the '<entity_name>Service' class.

+The ServiceLayer contains interfaces (ie. `ILocomotiveService`) for accessing a specific service.
+The concrete class is conveniently located in the 'concrete' folder, from where it accesses various utility classes.
+These are located in both 'Utilities' (if they are shared or generic) and alongside the conrete class itself.

+The `GetList<entity_name>` methods provide options for ordering, filtering, searching, and pagination.

 #### NuGet Packages & Dependecies
 *ConsoleApp*
 - Microsoft.EntityFrameworkCore.Design v5.0.10